chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 <click>
-That might work for when you've got a single cluster, but what about when you've got a single cluster <click>
+That might work for when you've got a single cluster<click>
 But what about when you've got dev <click> integration <click> staging <click> qa that your app needs to run on -->